exercism/csharp/exercises/concept/interest-is-interesting/.docs/hints.md

 - By default, any floating-point number defined in C# code is treated as a `double`.
 To use a different floating-point type (like `float` or `decimal`), one must add the appropriate [suffix][docs.microsoft.com-real_literals] to the number.

-## 2. Calculate the annual balance update
+## 2. Calculate the interest

-- When calculating the annual yield, it might be useful to temporarily convert a negative balance to a positive one.
+- When calculating interest, it might be helpful to convert a negative balance to a positive one.
 One could use arithmetic here, or one of the methods in the [`Math` class][docs-microsoft.com-system.math].

+## 3. Calculate the annual balance update

+- When calculating the annual yield, we can use methods we have defined in previous steps.

-## 3. Calculate the years before reaching the desired balance
+## 4. Calculate the years before reaching the desired balance

 - To calculate the years, one can keep looping until the desired balance is reached.
 C# has several [looping constructs][docs.microsoft.com-loops].
 - There is a special [operator][increment-operator] to increment values by 1.